Samuel Barber: Achievements and awards

 At the time of Barber's death in 1981, Pulitzer Prize winning music critic Donal Henahan wrote in The New York Times about Barber that "probably no other American composer has ever enjoyed such early, such persistent and such long-lasting acclaim".

 Barber received numerous awards and prizes, including the Rome Prize, two Pulitzer Prizes, the Henry Hadley Medal (1958), and the Gold Medal for Music at the American Academy and Institute of Arts and Letters (1976).
 He was elected to the American Academy of Arts and Letters and, as a Fellow, to the American Academy of Arts and Sciences in 1961.

 Barber was awarded the Edward MacDowell Medal in 1980 by the MacDowell Colony for outstanding contribution to the arts.
 In 1998, the American Classical Music Hall of Fame inducted Barber posthumously.

 In addition to composing, Barber was active in organizations that sought to help musicians and promote music.
 He was president of the International Music Council of UNESCO.
 He worked to bring attention to and ameliorate adverse conditions facing musicians and musical organizations worldwide.
-He was one of the first American composers to visit Russia (then part of the Soviet Union).
-Barber was also influential in the successful campaign by composers against ASCAP, the goal of which was to increase royalties paid to composers.